 A regular exercise program is crucial to managing your osteoarthritis and staying well.
 The proven physical benefits of exercise – improved joint flexibility, strength, fitness, as well as more energy, and better pain relief – will help you optimize your physical mobility now and in the future.

 Consult with your physician and seek the guidance of an experienced physical therapist; performing the wrong exercises can place undue stress on the joint and exacerbate the condition.
 View more information on exercise and OA.

 View article on “How to Protect Your Joints – Tips for Controlling Your Arthritis”

 When conservative measures for treating osteoarthritis fail and pain in a specific joint disables an active individual, surgery may restore a patient’s comfort and ability to pursue normal activities.
 Since such a surgery will relieve pain more than it will restore range of motion. the best candidate for surgery is the patient whose arthritic pain has interrupted the activity of daily living (i.e. can't walk more than a block or awakens from sleep with pain in the affected joint) and who has not been helped sufficiently by activity modification, physical therapy and drug therapy.
 For such patients, surgery relieves joint pain and improves their quality of life.
 The type of surgery recommended will depend on a patient’s age, activity level, and the joint involved.
 When appropriate, total joint replacements are available for almost every joint in the body.
-Learn more about Total Joint Arthroplasty of the knee or hip.
+Learn more about knee replacement or hip replacement.